-Edna May Wonacott, who plays young Ann Newton, and Estelle Jewell, who plays Charlie's friend, Catherine, were both locals of Santa Rosa, where the film was shot on location.
-Many of the film's extras were also locals of the town, which was too far away from Hollywood to be affected by Actors Guild guidelines demanding the use of professional actors.
+Edna May Wonacott (Ann Newton) and Estelle Jewell (Catherine) were locals of Santa Rosa, where this movie was shot on-location.
+Many of the extras were also locals of the town, which was too far away from Hollywood to be affected by Actors Guild guidelines demanding the use of professional actors and actresses.

 Uncle Charlie is connected to all three children (Young Charlie, Ann, and Roger) in the family.
 Uncle Charlie is closest to Young Charlie.
 Like Ann, Uncle Charlie was always reading when he was young.
 Like Roger, Uncle Charlie is the youngest in the family.

 When Hawkins is describing a fictional detective as a Frenchman, he is talking about the character Hercule Poirot, who appears in the stories of Agatha Christie.
 Ironically, in the stories Poirot is often mistaken for being French but he is Belgian.
 In the world of film, Poirot is best known as the central figure in Murder on the Orient Express (1974).

 Before leaving for the west coast Charlie leaves his room and turns to follow his landlady.
 It is inferred that she would never be seen again.
 The real-life serial killer Earle Nelson, whose activities inspired this film, had a penchant for killing landladies and molesting them afterwards.